Zatttch/ghostdance/README.md

 ## Philosophy

-When I made this I had in mind an clear and simple template for showing articles, with very little egotrip.
+When I made this I had in mind an clear and simple template for showing articles, with very little or none egotrip.

 ## License